leoshaw/provision/README.md

-# Provisioning
+# Provision

+Bootstraps a server by installing puppet and creating a deployer user with sudo

 ## Pre-requisites

 1. Linux server using apt for package management, with puppet available from the repo
-2. Ability to ssh onto the target server (username doesn't matter, as it can be supplied to the bootstrap script
+2. Ability to ssh onto the target server (username doesn't matter, as it can be supplied to the bootstrap script)

 ## Bootstrap